 Regulation of Complementary and Alternative Medicine practitioners

 With its purpose of dissemination of research findings, and to ensure a continuing link between CAM and conventional medicine, the RCCM works with a range of professional bodies representing CAM practitioners in the UK.
-You can find a link to these here.

 The aim of regulation is to assure patient safety.
 The regulation of practitioners of complementary and alternative medicine is a mix of statutory (compulsory) and voluntary registration.
 The only two CAM professions statutorily regulated through Acts of Parliament are osteopathy and chiropractic: the General Osteopathic Council GOsC) http://www.osteopathy.org.uk/ and the Chiropractic Council (GCC) http://www.gcc-uk.org.

 The government encourages complementary and alternative medicine professions to work towards voluntary regulation, if not under statute.
 The Complementary and Natural Healthcare Council (CNHC) http://www.cnhc.org.uk maintains a voluntary register for practitioners in many complementary therapies and a list of these professions can be found on its web site.